SylviaMongina/bank-of-flatiron-code-challenge/README.md

 # Phase 2 Code Challenge: Bank of Flatiron
 # Author : Sylvia Bosire 13-01-2023
+# Bank of Flatiron

+Welcome to the Bank of Flatiron, where you can trust us with all your financial data! git
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).